virgs/rubiks-cubes-ai/README.md

 The Rubik's cube scrambling problem a fascinating unsolved challenge.
 However, it becomes quite manageable if we turn our attention to a smaller 2x2 version, the Pocket cube.
 So how many moves should you use to fully scramble a pocket cube?
 The answer depends on how small you would like the distance to the solved state distribution to be d(t).
 However, it is certainly true that God's number, 14, of moves is insufficient.
 As a bare minimum, one should not use fewer than 19 moves.
 After 11 moves, d(t) is still very large, at 0.695.
 The first value of t that yields a d(t) value below 0.25 (often called "the mixing time" in Markov chain theory) is 19.
 After 25 moves d(t) is 0.092; after 50 moves it is 0.0012; and after 100 moves it is 0.00000017.
-All of this is needed to say that any shuffling with a random whole number of steps between 30 and 40 is good enough for the pocket cube.
+All of this is needed to say that any shuffling with a random whole number of steps between 30 and 40 (with consecutive opposite rotations or 4 identical rotations in a row) is good enough for the pocket cube.

 ## General solution approach
 The pocket cube (2x2) has an interesting property of being able to be solved only by rotating 3 predefined faces.
 Note, the *L* move basically consists of an *R'* move and a new cube orientation (which is not a move, technically), so you don't need to do the L move at all.
 The same applies to the other 2 axes.